jdjakub/phd-thesis/ch-background.md

 \scalebox{0.85}{
   \input{../../fig/format-errors.tex}
 }
-\caption[Format errors, syntax errors, and type errors]{Format errors include syntax errors, type errors and some ``semantic'' errors as long as they are decideable.}
+\caption[Format errors, syntax errors, and type errors.]{Format errors include syntax errors, type errors and some ``semantic'' errors as long as they are decideable.}
 \label{fig:format-errors}
 \end{figure}